grdw/lorikeet/_posts/2016-12-18-recent-records-found.md

   <p>
     Today I'm blogging about something new which I might be doing for a long time; discussing my recent findings on one of many crate digging adventures.
-    Yesterday I spend a few moments of my days in Good Times; a small yet cozy record store located near my house.
+    Yesterday I spend a few moments of my day in Good Times; a small yet cozy record store located near my house.
 What I found was pretty amazing:
   </p>
 </div>